-Adult and pediatric patients: The recommended dose of Gadoterate Meglumine Injection is 0.2 mL/kg (0.1 mmol/kg) body weight administered as an intravenous bolus injection at a flow rate of approximately 2 mL/second for adults and 1 to 2 mL/second for pediatric patients (including term neonates).
+body weight administered as an intravenous bolus injection at a flow rate of approximately 2 mL/second for adults and 1 to 2 mL/second for pediatric patients (including term neonates).
 The dose is delivered by manual or power injection.
 (2)

------ DOSAGE FORMS AND STRENGTHS -----
+------ DOSAGE FORMS AND STRENGTHS ------

-Gadoterate Meglumine Injection 0.5 mmol per mL contains 376.9 mg per mL of gadoterate meglumine and is available in single dose vials.
+Gadoterate Meglumine Injection 0.5 mmol per mL contains 376.9 mg per mL of gadoterate meglumine Gadoterate Medlumine Injection Pharmacy Bulk Package is available in vials.
 (3)

-- CONTRAINDICATIONS -
+- CONTRAINDICATIONS

-Clinically important hypersensitivity reactions to Gadoterate Meglumine Injection.
-(4)
+Clinically important hypersensitivity reactions to Gadoterate Mealumine Injection, (4)

----- WARNINGS AND PRECAUTIONS ----
+----- WARNINGS AND PRECAUTIONS -------

 - · Nephrogenic Systemic Fibrosis has occurred in patients with impaired elimination of GBCAs.
-Higher than recommended dosing or repeat dosing appear to increase the risk.
-(5.1) - Hypersensitivity: Anaphylactoid/anaphylactic reactions with cardiovascular, respiratory or cutaneous manifes tations, ranging from mild to severe, including death, have uncommonly occurred.
+Higher than recommended dosing or repeat dosing appear to increase the risk (5.1) - Hypersensitivity: Anaphylactoid/anaphylactic reactions with cardiovascular, respiratory or cutaneous manifestations ranging from mild to severe including death have uncommonly occurred.
 Monitor patients closely for need of emergency cardiorespiratory support.
 (5.2) - Gadolinium is retained for months or years in brain, bone, and other organs.
 (5.3)